Warden's House Gallery

 Exhibits can be viewed in the gallery on Tuesdays and Saturdays, and each exhibit will be displayed virtually to enjoy from home.

-NOW THROUGH MAY 29 – THE ART OF CAROL BELL
+THE ART OF CAROL BELL

 Please welcome artist Carol Bell who recently won best of show in the 44th Annual Juried Art Show at Smithville park.
 Carol minored in art in college and always knew she would return to it when the time was right.
 Even though It took more than 35 years, when she retired in 2013 she started enjoying painting in watercolor.
 Carol began taking several classes at Perkins Center for the Arts in Moorestown and at Pennsylvania Academy of Fine Arts in Philadelphia.
 Although she really admires the work of those who paint more loosely, most of the work featured will be photo realism, which is a very literal interpretation of what she sees.